 Most people visiting Sedona from afar fly into Phoenix Sky Harbor.
 The drive from Phoenix is about two hours.
 Rent a car, or use one of the shuttle services listed below.
 If you are driving to Sedona on Saturdayor Sunday, you could run into traffic, especially on holiday weekends.
 When you arrive, be aware that there is no public transportation to Sedona.
 There are a few taxi services and tour trolleys.

-Many people come here for body work and healing, there are some great people in town.
+Many people come here for body work and energy healing, there are some great people in town.
 Here’s who we recommend:

 - Authentic Ayurveda: Get the luxurious Abhyanga and

-Shirodhara with Avani!
+Shirodhara body treatments with Avani!

 - Heavenly Massage & Acupressure Treatments with Uschi: Empathic touch and astrology reading with each session